“.. so much progress [in biology] depends on the interplay of techniques, discoveries and new ideas, probably in that order…” – Sydney Brenner

 The regulation of gene expression is fundamental to our efforts to understand and engineer biological systems, and is a critical aspect of nearly every disease.
 A major part of our current efforts aims to understand how gene sequence encodes for gene regulatory programs.
 Each gene has regulatory regions that control when and where that gene is expressed.
 These regulatory regions, including promoters and enhancers, are interpreted by proteins called Transcription Factors (TFs).
 TFs physically interact with the DNA in a sequence-specific way and work together to produce a regulatory output.
 Regulation not only includes when, where, and how much a gene should be transcribed into mRNA, but also what regions of the genome should be transcribed.

 We know roughly how TFs regulate expression, and it can be exceedingly complex.
 TFs can interact with the transcriptional machinery to regulate transcription initiation, but they can also physically interact with each other and with the nucleosomes that package the genome.
 This complexity, combined with the limited training examples provided by nature, has limited our ability to create predictive gene regulation models.
 For instance, the 1639 human TFs can potentially interact in hundreds of millions of different ways, but the human genome is only 3 billion bases long with about 100,000 regulatory regions per cell type.
 Our group aims to develop the quantitative models necessary to understand gene regulation through synthetic genomics and machine learning.
-We will create new examples of regulatory sequences at genome scale, and apply advanced machine learning approaches to learn how they work.
+We create new examples of regulatory sequences at genome scale, and apply advanced machine learning approaches to learn how they work.

 Why should we care how gene sequence encodes for expression?
 Gene regulation is fundamental to most of biology, from cellular processes to organismal development.
 We are particularly interested in two applications: (1) regulatory element design and (2) regulatory genetic variation.